Apartment | 2 bedrooms | sleeps 4

 Wellies and wet weather gear are very useful to make the most of the varied climate

-4 miles north is Dunadd where the ancient kings were crowned - climb the hillock and put your foot in the place where they stood and then go on to Kilmartin museum and investigate the past - the bronze age burial chambers, Temple Wood and much more -
+4 miles north is Dunadd where the ancient kings of Scotland were crowned - climb the hillock and place your foot in the stone imprint where those kings once stood as they took on the mantle of their kingship; then go on to Kilmartin museum and investigate the past for yourselves - the bronze age burial chambers, Temple Wood and much more -

-There's too much in the area to mention here but lots of personal & family local knowledge is available to guests on request and brochures and notes will be supplied in the flats.
+There are too many tales and legends of the area to mention here but lots of personal & family local knowledge is available to guests on request and brochures and notes will be supplied in the flats.

 Guest reviewsPowered by TripAdvisor